Texas / Colorado County

 DMV Information

-Residents of Columbus access vehicle services through the Texas Department of Motor Vehicles, located in Austin and accessible online or by phone.
-The DMV provides all standard licensing and registration services for Texas drivers.
+Residents of Columbus handle vehicle services through the Texas Department of Motor Vehicles, conveniently located in Austin.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Texas